adam-l/fed-standards/README.md

 ## Lowercase names

 When you use lowercase and uppercase sings in your HTML it can decrease the readability of your code.
 It may also cause other problems since XHTML is case sensitive.
-As uppercase notation would look rather unfamiliar and strange it's a good idea to use lowercase notation for elements, attributes and values.
+As uppercase notation would look rather unfamiliar and strange it is a good idea to use lowercase notation for elements, attributes and values.

 __Correct__
 ```html